Daily Activities

 Namami Gange Programme

-National Coastal Mission (NCM)
+National Coastal Mission (NCM) and MISHTI

-CAMPA Framework
+CAMPA framework

 Parameter / MetricHistorical Status (2014)Present Status (2026)Target Status